yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > This story shows **that when we help others succeed, we create a circle of opportunity that makes our whole society better**.
 It speaks to our feelings of **kindness, fairness, and caring about each other**.

-> [!note] 承认与回应（Acknowledgment & Answer）
->
-> Now, some people might say that **rich people already pay taxes and shouldn't be forced to give more money away**.
->
-> While I understand this worry, this way of thinking often forgets that **government programs alone can't solve all problems, and when rich people choose to help, they can often do it better and faster than the government**.
-In reality, **when wealthy people actively work to solve social problems, they help create the kind of society where everyone can do well**.

-> [!note] 决议与请求（Resolution & Request）
->
-> So, when we think about both the facts and the human side, the answer becomes clear: **a peaceful, happy society isn't just a nice dream - it's something we really need, and it requires help from people who have been successful**.
->
-> So, I ask each of us to **remember that real success isn't just about how much money we make, but about how much we help others**.
-Let's work together to **build a society where everyone shares in success, where all people get fair chances, and where everyone can reach their dreams**.
-Thank you.

 <h2 id="topic_16"></h2>

 ##### T16: South Korea is one of the largest markets for men's cosmetics.
 Some reports suggest that these Korean men use makeup in order to get ahead in job competitions.
 Should men apply makeup?
 Does makeup make men less masculine?
 What do you think?

 > [!note] 挂钩与标题（Hook & Headline）
 >
-> **What does it truly mean to be masculine in the 21st century - is it about rigid adherence to outdated stereotypes, or is it about the confidence to make choices that serve your goals and well-being**?
-This is a question that touches upon a core issue in our society today: **the evolving definitions of gender expression and personal freedom**.
+> **What does it really mean to be a man today - should men follow old rules about how they should look, or should they be free to make choices that help them succeed**?
+This is a question that touches upon a core issue in our society today: **how we think about what men and women should do**.
 >
-> Today, I want to share my perspective with you.
-I firmly believe that **men should absolutely have the freedom to use makeup if they choose to, and that doing so does not diminish their masculinity in any way - instead, it demonstrates confidence and adaptability in a changing world**.
+> Today, I want to share my thoughts with you.
+I firmly believe that **men should be free to use makeup if they want to, and this doesn't make them less manly - it shows they are confident and smart about adapting to the modern world**.

 > [!note] 证据与情感（Evidence & Emotion）
 >
 > Let's first look at the facts.
-The primary reason we should support this idea is that **throughout history, the standards of masculine appearance have constantly evolved, and makeup has often been part of men's grooming**.
+The main reason we should support this idea is that **throughout history, ideas about how men should look have always changed, and makeup has often been normal for men**.
 >
-> For instance, research shows that **in ancient Egypt, both men and women wore makeup for protection and status.
-Even in recent history, male actors, musicians, and public figures have used makeup professionally.
-In South Korea, the male cosmetics industry is worth billions of dollars, proving this is not just a trend but a significant cultural shift**.
-This clearly demonstrates that **makeup use is not inherently gendered - it's simply a tool for personal presentation and self-care**.
+> For example, studies show that **in ancient Egypt, both men and women wore makeup for protection and to show their status.
+Even today, male actors, singers, and famous people use makeup for their work.
+In South Korea, men spend billions of dollars on cosmetics, showing this is not just a small trend but a big change in society**.
+This clearly shows that **makeup is not just for women - it's simply a tool to help people look and feel their best**.
 >
-> But this is not just about numbers and logic; it's about people and our shared values.
-Consider this story: **Imagine a young man preparing for his dream job interview.
-He has worked hard for years, but he's concerned about some acne scars that make him feel self-conscious.
-By using a little concealer, he walks into that interview feeling confident and focused on showcasing his skills rather than worrying about his appearance**.
+> But this is not just about facts and logic; it's about people and what we believe is right.
+Think about this story: **Imagine a young man getting ready for his dream job interview.
+He has worked hard for years, but he feels worried about some acne scars on his face.
+By using a little makeup to cover them, he walks into that interview feeling confident and can focus on showing his skills instead of worrying about how he looks**.
 >
-> This story illustrates **that makeup can be an empowering tool that helps people present their best selves to the world**.
-It appeals to our sense of **equality, personal freedom, and the right to make choices about our own bodies**.
+> This story shows **that makeup can help people feel more confident and present themselves better to the world**.
+It speaks to our feelings of **fairness, personal freedom, and the right to make choices about our own lives**.

-> [!note] 承认与回应（Acknowledgment & Answer）
->
-> Now, some people might argue that **men using makeup goes against traditional masculine values and could confuse gender roles in society**.
->
-> While I understand this concern, this viewpoint often overlooks the fact that **true masculinity should be about strength of character, integrity, and the courage to be authentic - not about following arbitrary rules about appearance.
-Moreover, some of the most traditionally "masculine" professions, like military and sports, regularly use face paint and grooming products**.
-In reality, **confident masculinity means being secure enough to make personal choices without fear of judgment**.

-> [!note] 决议与请求（Resolution & Request）
->
-> So, when we consider both the logical evidence and the human element, the conclusion becomes clear: **men's use of makeup is not a threat to masculinity - it's an expression of personal freedom and self-care that should be celebrated, not criticized**.
->
-> Therefore, I urge each of us to **challenge outdated stereotypes and support every individual's right to express themselves authentically, regardless of gender**.
-Let's work together to **create a society where people are judged by their character and abilities, not by whether their choices conform to arbitrary gender expectations**.
-Thank you.

 ### 创意设计与角色扮演类 (Creative Design/Role-play Questions)